Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: Results

-For the HTML feature set, variables such as the number of white spaces, presence of internal and external links, and number and presence of images were extracted because of their relevance when differentiating between a phishing and legitimate web page.
+For the HTML feature set, variables such as the number of white spaces, the presence of internal and external links, and the number and presence of images were extracted because of their relevance when differentiating between a phishing and legitimate web page.

-When the features are collected, a binary classifier is taught using the extracted features provided.
-We empirically set the number of trees as 70 for the random forest classifier, the penalty for the logistics regression as \textit{L1}, and its kernel bias function (RBF) of the non-linear SVM as 50.0.
+A binary classifier is taught using the extracted features, which are provided when the features are collected.
+We empirically set the number of trees as 70 for the random forest classifier, the penalty for the logistics regression as \textit{L1}, and the kernel bias function (RBF) of the non-linear SVM as 50.0.